 If only for the middle verse where Parsons gives voice to that dull aching pain, making for the deepest kind of soul music, immensely powerful, but also fragile, way too easily wounded.
 It’s a place Mick Jagger could never have hoped to touch, could never really own.
 He just didn’t live that dangerously.
 Which I suppose makes it another argument for the thievery in question.
 But like I said, I don’t care.
 And neither does Parsons, long dead now via heroin induced misadventure out near Joshua Tree – a story that’s perhaps gotten way too much notice over the years.
 The music being the thing.
 The music is always the thing.”
 (Philip Random)

-“When it comes to Van Morrison, it seems there’s three types of people.
+“When it comes to Van Morrison, it seems there are three types of people.
 The first have no opinion really.
 They just like it when Brown Eyed Girl gets played at weddings, and maybe Moondance, too.
-The second tend to argue that Van peaked with Them, howling out the Ulster punk blues circa 1965-66, and everything since has been self indulgent whatever.
+The second tend to argue that Van peaked with Them, howling out the Ulster punk blues circa 1965-66, and everything since has been self indulgent or whatever.
 And then there are those who hear the poetry of the opening lines from Astral Weeks (the song) and let’s just say, they get chills, the good kind, the transformative kind.
 The music humbles them, you might even say it saves them (at least in some small way) from narrow belief in a narrow universe in which everything is known, and that which isn’t will be soon enough, and thus defined by sober application of scientific data.
 Or nothing matters anyway, we’re all just over-evolved monkeys doing our worst to stay alive.
 Or it’s all fate, preordained by some all powerful, all terrible blind idiot God (and his minions).
 So either way – who f***ing cares?

 I do actually.
 Which I suppose makes me a type three, the third kind, with nine Van Morrison albums on my shelf never far from reach, because you never know, nobody knows, but still we reach.
 And the one album that’s gotten grabbed the most over the years is Astral Weeks, the 1968 miracle that apparently just seemed to just come out of nowhere, and even today nobody’s really sure.
 The mystery continues, beautiful and profoundly necessary, or as Lester Bangs put it a few years after the fact: ‘In the condition I was in, it assumed at the time the quality of a beacon, a light on the far shores of the murk; what’s more, it was proof that there was something left to express artistically besides nihilism and destruction.’
 In other words, yeah, what can I say?
 It sends me.”
 (Philip Random)